 Figure A.13: RSS instrument.
 SALTICAM is located at the bottom of the image.
 Dark blue rays are shown being focused onto the first lense.
-The grating holder is shown in bright yellow, and the slitmask magazine holder in green.
 The whole left hand section rotates on the dark blue track, depending on the articulation.